-- The Masquerade: Nobody else is allowed to learn about what Hime-chan can do.
+- The Masquerade: Nobody else is allowed to learn about what Himeko can do.
 Memory loss is an effective deterrent.

-- Men Don't Cry: Gender Flipped with Hime-chan, because of her tomboyishness, and only when other people are around.
+- Men Don't Cry: Gender Flipped with Himeko, because of her tomboyishness, and only when other people are around.

-- Mistaken for Gay: Yumeko is convinced that Erika is Hime-chan's girlfriend.
+- Mistaken for Gay: Yumeko is convinced that Erika is Himeko's girlfriend.

-- Most Writers Are Writers: Himeko's mother is a writer who likes to take the real life ideas and use them in her stories.
+- Most Writers Are Writers: Himeko's mother, Hanako, is a writer who likes to take the real life ideas and use them in her stories.

 - Only Six Faces: It's lucky that everyone in the Magic Kingdom looks exactly like someone in the human world.

-- Pantyshot: Averted.
-Not only are there no pantyshots for the audience when Hime-chan plays soccer in her school uniform, at one point one of the male players specifically says, "No, don't do it!
+- Panty Shot: Averted.
+Not only are there no pantyshots for the audience when Himeko plays soccer in her school uniform, at one point one of the male players specifically says, "No, don't do it!
 We'll see your panties!"

-- Potty Failure: Yumeko has an accident and wets her bed in one episode of the anime version
+- Potty Failure: Yumeko has an accident and wets her bed in one episode of the anime.

-- Recap Episodes: Six of them within the last seventeen episodes.
+- Recap Episode: Six of them within the last seventeen episodes.
 They're all in pairs too, which makes getting through the last quarter of this anime a chore.

-- The Rival: Hikaru Hibino, although Hime-chan often doesn't acknowledge her.
+- The Rival: Hikaru Hibino wants to think of herself as one for Himeko, although she often doesn't acknowledge her.

-- Secret Diary: Aiko finds Hime-chan's diary, and from it she finds that Hime-chan had feelings for Hasekawa.
+- Secret Diary: Aiko finds Himeko's diary, and from it she finds that her sister had feelings for Hasekawa.

-- Stable Time Loop: When Hime-chan visits her future self.
-No consequences to the main plot.
+- Stable Time Loop: When Himeko visits her future self, there is any consequence to the main plot's timeline.

-- The Show Must Go On: Hime-chan's magically-arranged SMAP "appearance" at the school.
+- The Show Must Go On: Himeko's magically-arranged SMAP "appearance" at the school.

-- Third-Person Person: Yumeko, although strictly speaking she refers to herself as "Yume" rather than "Yumeko."
+- Third-Person Person: Yumeko uses this because she is only a child.
+Although strictly speaking, she refers to herself as "Yume" rather than "Yumeko".

-- Time Stands Still: Hime-chan acquires this ability, with all its unexpected consequences.
+- Time Stands Still: Himeko acquires this ability, with all its unexpected consequences.

 - Transformation Sequence: Visibly lacking in Fanservice.

-- Transformation Trinket: The titular Ribbon.
-Does not work on non-humans.
-Members of the Kingdom of Magic do not count as humans.
+- Transformation Trinket: The titular "ribbon".
+It, however, only works with the Earth's humans, as members of the Kingdom of Magic count as non-humans.

-- Twin Switch: Hime-chan and Erika pull this off after Hime-chan gets stuck as Hikaru Hibino for a few episodes.
+- Twin Switch: Himeko and Erika pull this off after Himeko gets stuck as Hikaru Hibino for a brief period of time.

-- Twin Telepathy: Erika and Hime-chan share a bit of this.
+- Twin Telepathy: Erika and Himeko share a bit of this.